About Us | Texas Tech University Health Sciences Center

 ralph.ferguson@ttu.edu

-Debra Flores, PhD
+Debra Flores, Ph.D.

 Director of West Texas AHEC & Rural Health Programs